JustOnePG/JustinePonce.github.io/essays/AI-use.md

 # Final Project
 For the final project, it was mostly copy-and-paste.
 I copied and pasted from pretty much all the practice Wods, Wods, and especially the Application designs.
 Then I just change the variables and make them all match.
 If it didn't work I used GitHub co-pilot to fix them and use it to format how I want the page to look like.
 I had no choice but to use a lot of it because I had to do 70% of the project.
 Everything on the search page including the student and company profile.

+# Tutorials
+Never used it because there is no point, if I could not do any of the tutorial modules, I would have given up

+# Answering a question in class or discord
+Never used it because I never

+# Asking or answering smart-questions
+Never used it because I never asked or answered a smart question.

+# Coding Examples
+I don't know what this is referring to, but since it's an example, I probably no use it because I only use it if it's graded.

+# Explaining Code
+Yes, most definitely.
+Every time I try to learn coding, I always just copy and paste the code and ask chatGPT or GitHub co-pilot to explain it.

+# Writing Code
+Yes, I use it to write code because as I stated, coding is not for me.

+# Documenting code
+Yes, I use it to explain what a particular line of code does.

+# Quality Assurance
+Yes, no doubt.
+I always use it every time I get an error on our project.

+# Assignment Modules
+I never really used AI during assignment modules like the application design because the answer is already given, so I just watch it every time I get a problem.